 Maintenance, size, and versatility can help you identify what you want from your new sofa.
 Here are some points to consider:

-• Maintenance: Each type of fabric and leather will require different maintenance and care.
-"A leather sofa is sometimes easier to clean and maintain than a linen or velvet sofa, which can be extremely difficult to take care of," Margaret Carroll said.
+- Maintenance: Each type of fabric and leather will require different maintenance and care.
+"A leather sofa can be quite easy to maintain compared to a linen or velvet sofa, which can be extremely difficult to take care of," Margaret Carroll said.

 Think about what you can reasonably keep clean and beautiful in your household, what size will work for future configurations, rooms, and homes, and how much versatility you need.